NyteshadeXT/PF2e-Vault/8) Adventures/7A - Scarred for Life (D192).md

 Keljack suspected this energy was related to his madness, so he traveled to the Scar to find the truth.
 Even though he sensed the stasis crystal somewhere ahead of him, he realized that he was no match for the monsters of the Scar and turned back.
 On his way out, he saved the life of the ogre named Fool, and the two quickly became friends.

-Now, Keljack and Fool are at the Quarter Moon Inn to meet with prospective hirelings.
+Now, Keljack and Fool look to meet with prospective hirelings.
 Keljack feels that another bout of insanity is fast approaching, and this upcoming expedition could be his last chance to find out the truth about himself before he loses his mind once more.

 [[Keljack]]